Dynamic Grover Search: Applications in Recommendation systems and Optimization problems: Dynamic Grover's Search

+The above selection function is quite similar to the selection function in Grover search (eq~\ref{eq:normal_grover}) in the way that it also gives out $1$ for selected states and $0$ for non selected states.
+However this function is dynamic in nature because it selects a given state $\ket{x}$ with a probability $P_{s}(x)$ unlike eq~\ref{eq:normal_grover} which always selects the given $\ket{x}$ if it is a part of the solution.
+This dynamic function is defined based on some selection criteria for a given search scenario and then applied in dynamic Grover's search, for example one could choose fidelity as the selection criteria.
+It should be noted that in this context this dynamic selection function is predefined and does not change over the course of execution.
+The dynamic nature of this function introduces selection scenarios that are fundamentally different from the traditional Grover search.\\

 For analysis let us consider the selected states be represented by $\ket{ x_s} $ with coefficient $a_s$ and unselected states by $\ket{ x_{us}} $ with coefficients $a_{us}$.
-The state of the system at a given time can be represented as
+The state of the system at any given time can be represented as,